ArhanChaudhary/qter/README.md

 ## Your first QAT program

-If you have experience working with a compiled programming language, you know that to run a program, you compile your source code into machine code that the computer processor then interprets and executes.
+Q would be very difficult to create programs with by hand, similarly to how it is difficult to write programs in machine code directly.
+Therefore, we created a high-level programming language called _QAT_ (Qter Assembly Text) that is designed to make it easy to write meaningful Qter programs.
+To run a program in a traditional programming language, you compile your source code into machine code that the computer processor then interprets and executes.
 The qter compilation pipeline works similarly.

 <p align="center">
   <img src="media/CompilationPipelineVert.svg" width="360" alt="A diagram of the qter compilation pipeline">
 </p>

-Qter's high level programming language is called QAT, or Qter Assembly Text.
 To run your first QAT program, you will first need to install Cargo (talk about installing Cargo) and then the qter compiler executable through the command line: `cargo install qter`.
 Once set up, create a file named `average.qat` with the following program code.

 ```janet
 .registers {